 In response to uncertainties associated with the COVID-19 pandemic, we have made certain modifications to our business, including modifications to employee work locations, cancellation of certain marketing events and the implementation of a cost reduction program to reduce overhead.
-During portions of 2021 we also implemented limited remote work policies for many employees, and the resources available to such employees may not enable them to maintain the same level of productivity and efficiency.
+During 2022, we kept following limited remote work policies for many employees, and the resources available to such employees may not enable them to maintain the same level of productivity and efficiency.
 Our increased reliance on remote access to our information systems also increases our exposures to potential cybersecurity breaches.
 We cannot provide any assurance that these actions, or any other mitigating actions we may take, will help mitigate the impact of the COVID-19 pandemic on us.